-- v) The safety of patients is paramount and ultrasound practitioners must have documented evidence of their competencies, continuing professional development and reflective practice and show evidence of audit of all aspects of the service(s) they provide.
+v) The safety of patients is paramount and ultrasound practitioners must have documented evidence of their competencies, continuing professional development and reflective practice and show evidence of audit of all aspects of the service(s) they provide.
 Governance arrangements should include protocols and procedures for image acquisition, storage and retention (ref: section 2.13).
-See also the 2014 RCR and SCoR document "Standards for the provision of an ultrasound service". - vi) Independent providers of NHS services are advised that there may be a requirement to hold an NHS Provider (Monitor) licence.
+See also the 2014 RCR and SCoR document "Standards for the provision of an ultrasound service".

+- vi) Independent providers of NHS services are advised that there may be a requirement to hold an NHS Provider (Monitor) licence.
 Providers are exempt if their annual applicable turnover from the provision of NHS services is less than £10 million but there can be other factors affecting this such as if services are specifically designated by commissioners to require an NHS Provider licence to be held.
 Providers are advised to make their own enquiries with clinical commissioning groups with which they hold contracts as the rules are complex.
-These regulations apply in England. - vii) The SCoR has published the following information that relates to independent practice (member log-in required): <a href="https://www.sor.org/career-progression/independent-practitioners/independe
+These regulations apply in England. - vii) The SCoR has published a document "Independent practice and independent practitioners" (member log-in required):

-The RCR/SCoR (2014) document "Standards for the provision of an Ultrasound Service" (RCR/SCoR, 2014) applies to independent practice as it does for Trusts, Health Boards and independent companies.
+The RCR/SCoR (2014) document "Standards for the provision of an Ultrasound Service" applies to independent practice as it does for Trusts, Health Boards and independent companies.
 There is guidance within on the qualificatory requirements of staff providing independent ultrasound services.

-- viii) See section 2.13 for guidance on image acquisition, retention and storage which includes reference to independent practice. - ix) Independent providers of national screening programme examinations (e.g. Fetal Anomaly Screening Programme) must follow their published requirements with regards to service delivery and quality assurance procedures. - x) Independent practitioners are encouraged to seek Quality Standard for Imaging (QSI) accreditation of their services (ref: section 3.2) [2018] - xi) General Data Protection Regulation [2018]

-The General Data Protection Regulation (GDPR) came into effect on May 25th 2018.
+- viii) See section 2.13 for guidance on image acquisition, retention and storage which includes reference to independent practice. - ix) Independent providers of national screening programme examinations (e.g. Fetal Anomaly Screening Programme) must follow their published requirements with regards to service delivery and quality assurance procedures. - x) Independent practitioners are encouraged to seek Quality Standard for Imaging (QSI) accreditation of their services (ref: section 3.2) [2018] - xi) General Data Protection Regulation [2018] The General Data Protection Regulation (GDPR) came into effect on May 25th 2018.
 Independent sonographers are likely to have responsibilities for data under the Act as data controllers.
 There will probably be a requirement to register with the Information Commissioner.
 A registration self-assessment tool is available.
 The assessment tool takes approximately 5 minutes to complete.
 There is a small fee (for the majority likely to be £40) if required to register with the Information Commissioner. - xii) Marketing and advertising.
-[2018]

-The SCOR within its "Code of Professional Conduct" allows for the practice of independent practitioners advertising their services, provided that any advertisement conforms to the British Codes of Advertising Practice and Sales Promotion.
+[2018]The SCoR within its "Code of Professional Conduct" allows for the practice of independent practitioners advertising their services, provided that any advertisement conforms to the British Codes of Advertising Practice and Sales Promotion.
 To achieve the standard, the following criteria apply: - Advertisements should not be false, fraudulent, misleading, deceptive, self-laudatory, unfair or sensational - Advertisements should be dignified and professionally restrained.